JackPowellClark/super-collider-extentions/HeartRateMonitor/README.md

-# CSV File Normaliser
+# HeartRateMonitor
-A class that to retrieve information that is being sent over OSC.
+A class that is used retrieve information that is being sent over OSC.